Published on 8/1/2024

 If you want to fetch data mainly on the server and just use the client for animations, you can.
 If you prefer a client-side approach, that's also viable.

-Server components and server actions in Next.js enable reduced code complexity and offer significant performance benefits.
+Server components and server actions in frameworks like Next.js enable reduced code complexity and offer significant performance benefits.
 On the other hand, client components provide the familiarity and flexibility that many seasoned React developers appreciate.
 This hybrid model allows you to strike a balance based on your specific needs.

-Enhancing User Experience with Next.js
+Enhancing User Experience with Modern Features

 Modern features in React like useOptimistic and React Suspense help create a seamless user experience.